Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 When I hear of a severe weather risk within my extended home range, getting there is no big issue to me.
 I have a very high 'psychological distance threshold' when it comes to traveling - to me, driving several hours is like a trip across town.
 So when a good risk for tornadoes sets up in Evansville, Indiana, it's like it's happening a county away.
 As long as there is money in the bank (and thankfully there usually is), I'll be on the way there.

-For expeditions that go beyond my 'extended home' range (which I'd call the 'weather expedition' range), the main preventative issue becomes financial in nature.
+For chases that go beyond my 'extended home' range (which I'd call the 'storm chase expedition' range), the main preventative issue becomes financial in nature.
 Outside of my extended home area, the cost of a hotel stay is introduced, along with the potential for round-trip fuel expenses to top $200.
-That often gets the total chase cost flirting with the $300 mark - an amount that I usually can't spend on a whim the same way I would for a $50-$100 local chase.
-The 'weather expedition' territories are areas I normally won't travel to unless I'm on my annual spring observing trip to the Great Plains.
+That often gets the total chase cost flirting with the $300 mark - an amount that I usually can't spend on a whim the same way I would for a $50-$100 local storm chasing.
+The 'storm chase expedition' territories are areas I normally won't travel to unless I'm on my annual spring observing trip to the Great Plains.

 This map shows my typical 'backyard home' (green), 'extended home' (blue) and 'storm chase expedition' (orange) travel ranges.
 These aren't hard and fast boundaries - that is, if I'm in Peoria, IL and a tornadic supercell is moving toward the northwest of town, I'll go the extra distance to get it.